goldshtn/dntrace/README.md

 ### dntrace

 This tool traces .NET Core runtime events, displays them in real-time, and aggregates them in memory to produce statistics.
-No events are recorded to disk, which provides for lightweight monitoring that can be sustained for long time intervals.
+Only a small amount of events is stored on the disk as a cache (at most 5M per-cpu), which provides for lightweight monitoring that can be sustained for long time intervals.

 > This tool is not production-ready; use at your own risk.
 It was briefly
 > tested with .NET Core 2.0 on Fedora.
 Other distributions or versions might